zslwyuan/KMeans-Emails-Clustering-Visualization-NLP/README.md

     clustering the documents using the k-means algorithm using multidimensional scaling to reduce dimensionality within the corpus plotting the clustering output using matplotlib and mpld3

+This Python project relies on the following packages: numpy, pandas, nltk, sklearn, mpld3, email, matplotlib

 ![image](https://github.com/zslwyuan/KMeans-Emails-Clustering-Visualization-NLP/blob/master/visual_img_cluster/visualization.png)